 Please note that we have discontinued the hub motor type known as a direct drive.
 Direct drives have no planetary gears, are bigger, heavier, less efficient, and have magnetic drag when just pedaling.
 Direct Drives were the first type of hub motors made and proved very durable; however, in our eight years of business we have found the planetary geared motors to be just as durable and offer significant advantages that the majority of our customers now come to expect.

-Another newer type of motor out there is called a mid drive.
-If used properly it can be very efficient on hills and great for off road mountain climbing.
-It utilizes all the existing gears of your bicycle and the motor mounts low on the frame by the pedal crank.
-Here at Electric Bike Solutions we have been looking for a reliable and cost competitive model to offer.
-As of May 2017 we found the best solution.
-A very quiet and powerful mid-drive motor combined with a high quality bicycle for a turnkey complete setup.
-After a lot of searching this is the optimum solution at an affordable price.
-Check the details here.
-The challenge had been as follows:
+Mid-Drive Motors Another newer type of motor out there is called a mid drive.
+If used properly it can be very efficient on hills and good for off road mountain climbing.
+It utilizes all the existing gears of your bicycle, which can be hard on them, and the motor mounts low on the frame by the pedal crank.
+The challenges are as follows:

 Electric Bicycle Battery Technology Batteries are the life blood of the electric bicycle and electric bike kit, and they come in many confusing forms.
 So as not to just present our own opinions, we will reference other sites as well to support what we know to be true.
 Electric Bike Solutions, LLC (GoCarLite.com) has used Lithium iron phosphate (LifePo4) and Lithium-ion batteries for many years.
 While the technologies are similar and sometimes referred to interchangeably, during the years we have found the lithium-ion to be a bit more stable and reliable.
 LifePo4 should theoretically provide more charge cycles, but if any cell in the battery breaks down then the whole battery is only as strong as the weakest link.
 Lithium-ion has proven to be more reliable over the years, which is why we now use it exclusively as of early 2013.
 We are also able to get more distance per charge in the same size battery case because of lithium-ion’s better power to weight ratio.
 They weigh less and go further on a charge, which is a winning formula.
 Still, each type of lithium battery offers give and takes, which is what we discuss here.
 This graph from electricbike.org.uk provides the best visual demonstration of various battery technologies.
 You get far more life out of this battery technology than any other.“Lifetime energy carried versus cost: On top of the bars it shows approximately how far the battery will carry you over its life, irrespective of cost.
 The bars themselves show the cost-adjusted lifetime energy capacity.”
 So why would anybody choose another technology?
 A number of things can be factored in that include up front cost mostly, but as the previous graph demonstrates, LifePO4 technology is the most cost effective in the long run if the cells remain stable.
 That being said, lithium polymer (li-po) does present the most viable option because of its power to weight ratio.
 While the LifePO4 has a better ratio than the others, in essence the polymer will provide as much power with approximately 6 lbs of battery compared to 10 lbs for the LifePO4.